Expletive (linguistics): Syntactic expletive

-A syntactic expletive is a term used in formal linguistic theories.
-It is a term for a pronoun that is used at the start of a sentence or clause when the referent is not immediately known, but an argument for the verb is syntactically required.
+In formal linguistic theories a syntactic expletive is a pronoun that is used at the start of a sentence or clause when an argument is syntactically required but the referent is not immediately known.
 The basic meaning of the clause is made explicit after the verb.
 Common forms of construction for sentences that contain a syntactic expletive begin with "it is", "here is", or "there is".
 The expletive serves as the grammatical subject of the independent clause that it begins.
-In a clause like "it is raining" the referent of the pronoun "it" is not obvious, and is the subject of discussion and alternate theories among linguists.
+In a clause like "it is raining", the referent of the pronoun "it" is not obvious, and is the subject of discussion and alternate theories among linguists.
 Syntactic expletives have great significance in the study of the history of languages and cross-cultural comparisons.
 The term is distinct from the expletives of traditional grammar in that a syntactic expletive has a particular syntactical meaning.

 Simple examples of syntactic expletives are the words it and there: